libscie/business-plan/README.md

 ## Product 2: Hypergraph Vault

-Hypergraph Vault is our registration and archival service for Hypergraph that provides researchers with a cheap, central location to have their work stored safely, available forever and findable by others.
+Hypergraph Vault is our publication and archival service for Hypergraph that provides researchers with a cheap, central location to have their work stored safely, available forever and findable by others.

 The work includes building a database instance to store the contents of the Vault, a Docker container to deploy for server rehosting based on that database, and integrating a payment process into Hypergraph using [Stripe](https://stripe.com/en-de/payments) to add modules to the database.
-Modules MAY be in the Vault if people choose so, but it is not a necessity; Hypergraph will implement this as a requirement for registration of content modules.
+Modules MAY be in the Vault if people choose so, but it is not a necessity; Hypergraph will implement this as a requirement for publication of content modules.
 The added value is persistent availability and findability (the Vault is immediately searchable in Hypergraph by default).
-In order to get a module in the centralized Vault, a small fee must be paid; 1EUR.
+In order to get a module in the centralized Vault, a small fee must be paid; 1EUR (assuming this is proportional to module size and the corresponding running costs).

 Product 2 also allows the organization to gain experience in integrating payment infrastructures (e.g., Stripe API, bookkeeping, paying international VAT).
 This is a simple product and provides a stepping stone towards more complex and larger payments in Product 3; this also serves as a clear counterweight to the Article Processing Charges (APCs) of large publishing houses exceeding hundreds or thousands of dollars (see for example [here](https://peerj.com/preprints/27809/)).